gomo/dynamic_scaffold/README.md

 left: 0,                  # kaminari options
 right: 0,                 # kaminari options
 param_name: :page,        # kaminari options
-total_count: true,        # Whether to display total count on active page like `2 / 102`
+total_count: true,        # Whether to display total count and active page, like `2/102`.
 end_buttons: true,        # Whether to display buttons to the first and last page.
 neighbor_buttons: true,   # Whether to display buttons to the next and prev page.
 gap_buttons: false,       # Whether to display gap buttons.